Weekly Crypto Card Intel

 | #9 | MetaMask Card | 0% | 1% | +1.0 | Mastercard | Self-custody |

-| #10 | Kraken Card | 0% | 1% | +1.0 | Mastercard | Custodial |
+| #10 | Krak Card | 0% | 1% | +1.0 | Mastercard | Custodial |

 All 10 cards charge $0 issuance and $0 annual fees.
-The scores shown reflect Cashback% minus FX Fee% — higher is better.
+The scores shown reflect Cashback% minus FX Fee% (higher is better).
 For a full fee breakdown including ATM limits and conversion details, visit each card's page on Sweepbase.

 Red bars are costs, green bars are savings

-The Ether.fi Cash Card takes the top spot as the best all-round crypto card in our ranking.
-Built on Gnosis Safe, it lets you spend against DeFi collateral without selling your underlying ETH — your assets continue earning yield while you spend in fiat.
-The 3% cashback is paid in wETH, reinforcing the DeFi-native philosophy.
-Operating on the Visa Signature network, it comes with premium perks including purchase protection, extended warranty coverage, and travel benefits that most crypto cards simply do not offer.
-The 1% FX fee applies only on non-USD/EUR transactions, while EUR spending carries 0% FX.
-Available in 70+ countries, it strikes the best balance between cashback, self-custody, and real-world utility.
+The Ether.fi Cash Card is the highest-scoring card in our ranking.
+Built on Gnosis Safe, it lets you spend against DeFi collateral without selling your ETH, so your assets keep earning yield while you pay in fiat.
+The 3% cashback is paid in wETH.
+On the Visa Signature network, you get purchase protection, extended warranty, and travel benefits that most crypto cards lack.
+The 1% FX fee applies only on non-USD/EUR transactions; EUR spending has 0% FX.
+Available in 70+ countries.

 The catch: The 0% FX fee applies specifically to stablecoin spending.
 If you need to convert volatile crypto to fiat, the economics may differ.
 Bleap is a newer entrant in the market with fewer user reviews and a shorter track record than established players.
 Availability outside Europe and Latin America is not currently supported.

 Best for: Frequent travelers and international spenders who want stable, predictable cashback in USDC across 160+ countries.
-The credit card structure means you spend without pre-converting crypto — settlement happens on your billing cycle, not at the point of sale.
+The credit card structure means you spend without pre-converting crypto.
+Settlement happens on your billing cycle, not at the point of sale.

 Best for: US users who spend mostly domestically and want crypto rewards from a trusted, publicly traded company.
 When funding from USDC, users can avoid the 2.49% conversion fee entirely, effectively boosting the card's net value for stablecoin spenders.